-The term "waiver" refers to giving up a legal right.
+Mechanic's liens are governed under Title 10, Chapter 603 of the Maine Code.
+A waiver is a forfeiture or "giving up" of a legal right.
 In this case, the person granting the waiver is giving up the right to seek a mechanic's lien for all or part of the amount due.
 This assurance is usually enough to get the other party to pay.
-In Alabama, there are no statutory forms for waivers although according to the principles of contract law, the parties may agree to such modifications in writing.
+The Maine Code does not set out statutory forms for waivers, but according to the principles of contract law, the parties may agree to such modifications in writing.

-Partial waivers are used to waive a lien for up to the partial or progress payment amount.
+In a situation where a property owner pays for work completed to date on a continuing project, the owner might request a lien waiver from the contractor, affirming that the contractor will not file a mechanic's lien for the remaining debt.
+Partial waivers relinquish lien rights for up to the partial or progress payment amount.
 A conditional waiver means the waiver is conditioned upon the claimant receiving the amount due.
-Use the partial conditional waiver when the owner makes less than the full or final payment and the payment method does not guarantee receipt of the money (such as a check that hasn't cleared yet).
-Be sure to note any exceptions to which the waiver will not apply.
-This type of waiver offers more protection for the contractor or materials supplier.
+So, the contractor can offer a partial conditional waiver when the owner makes less than the full or final payment and the payment method does not guarantee receipt of the money (such as a check that hasn't cleared yet).
+This protects the owner's interests, and if the contractor is not entirely confident about the status of the payment, she can offer a conditional waiver and safeguard her rights, too.

 This article is provided for informational purposes only and should not be relied upon as a substitute for the advice from an attorney.
-Please contact an attorney with questions about waivers or anything else related mechanic's liens in Alabama.
+Please contact a Maine attorney with any questions about waiving lien rights or anything else with regard to mechanic's liens.

-Deeds.com Alabama Conditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Thursday September 12, 2019
+Deeds.com Maine Conditional Lien Waiver on Progress Payment Forms Have Been Updated as Recently as Monday January 13, 2020

 What others like you are saying: